purpett/orderly/README.md

 * I feel somewhat comfortable using Axios instead of Fetch.
 * I know how to use the `new Set()` method to create a set of unique items from an array.

-## Bugs

-* On the restaurant’s menu page, the edit menu section and edit menu item do not work.
-They return a 500 Internal Server Error.

 # Future Improvements

 * I would like to add a generic landing page, instead of the login/sign up page.